Dreidink Scholars Program

 Dreidink Scholars Program Faculty Administrators

-Current Members of the Dreidink Scholars Program
+Dreidink Scholars Program Members

 Aaron Cohen joined the Dreidink Scholars Program while taking a gap year as an undergraduate student at Princeton University, where he is working towards earning a Bachelor of Arts degree in Molecular Biology.
 During his time in the Dreidink Scholars Program, he will be working to characterize regulation of fibroblast differentiation and collagen production by various agents.
 His goal is to learn and understand the underlining mechanisms leading to lung pathology in various lung cell types including airway smooth muscle cells and dermal lung fibroblasts.
 Each of these cell types are respectively important in hypercontractility and fibrosis.
 While at Princeton, Aaron is a member of the executive board of the Princeton chapter of Students vs. Pandemics and the undergraduate premedical society.
 When not in lab, he volunteers at Penn Medicine's COVID-19 vaccination clinic and participates in clinical simulations at Children's Hospital of Philadelphia.
 Aaron hopes to attend medical school following his graduation from Princeton in 2023.